 Have a pack of blueberries in your fridge?
-Well, you might want some as along with black beans, wholegrain, seaweed and chamomile, Martina says this fruit can help us to be happy.
+Well, you might want to stock up as along with black beans, wholegrain, seaweed and chamomile, Martina says this fruit can help us to be happy.

 “Blueberries contain resveratrol — a type of polyphenol produced in plants and fungi — and research suggests that [this compound] can contribute to reducing the symptoms of anxiety and depression in mice,” she explains.

 Now when we tuck into a blueberry muffin, we’ll have an extra reason to be happy!
 Yum.

 It’s no secret, following a vegan diet can have many health benefits, but research published in the Nutritional Journal showed those who removed meat, fish and poultry from their diet also experienced improved mood.
 This suggests vegetarians may be happier and less stressed than their meat-eating counterparts.
 This is due to the long chain fatty acids associated with depression which meat contains.
 The complex carbohydrates present in vegan diets also increase the feel-good hormone serotonin.
 Plus, you may benefit from improved quality of sleep due to the increased consumption of vitamins such as magnesium and calcium which aid a restful night.
 Don’t worry if you aren’t quite ready to commit to plant-based completely, simply reducing meat, fish, and poultry may improve short-term mood state in modern omnivores.
 Data surrounding this is limited, so further investigation is needed.

 Due to the intimate connection between the brain and gastrointestinal (GI) system, it could be possible that your tummy knows you want to eat before you do.
 Martina says: “The very thought of eating can release juices in the stomach before food [even reaches it].”
 Likewise to the brain having a direct effect on the stomach and intestines, the stomach can directly impact the brain.